This post was first published in2011, re-published again with fresh content, photographs and slight change in the recipe.

-- Heat some oil in a pan and temper it with cumin seeds.
-Add the chopped mocha or banana florets and saute for sometime.
-Next add the peanuts or grated coconut along with cumin powder, garam masala, ginger, salt and sugar to taste.
+Heat some oil in a pan and temper it with cumin seeds.
+Add the chopped banana florets and saute for sometime.
+Next add the peanuts or grated coconut along with cumin powder, garam masala, ginger, raisins, salt and sugar to taste.
 Lightly stir fry for few more minutes and remove from the heat.

 - Mashed thoroughly the potatoes and mix it with salt and finely chopped green chillies.
 Divide it into six portions, flatten them like patties and give a bowl like shape.

-- Filled the bowl of mashed potatoes with stir fried mocha or banana blossom in the centre and wrap it along so that the mocha is well secured inside it .
+Filled the bowl of mashed potatoes with stir fried banana blossom in the center and wrap it along so that the banana flowers is well secured inside it .